Online Drone Courses

 Would you want someone to have a driver's license with only a knowledge test?
 Then why is the Part 107 test enough for drones?
 Earn the the APSA flight proficiency certificate.
 The certification exam is given online with the simulator.

-Joe “Dr. Drone” Burgett is a tenured professor in the Nieri Family Department of Construction Science and Management at Clemson University.
+Joe “Dr. Drone” Burgett is a tenured professor in the Nieri Department of Construction Development and Planning at Clemson University.
 He has been in university-level academics since 2010 and teaches both undergraduate and graduate-level courses on drone application in the built environment.
 By trade, Dr. Burgett is a general contractor and has spent many years teaching online courses for the trade unions.
 His primary area of research is in applied drone technology, and he has worked extensively with the SCDOT.

 "Robo grading" does not give a Clemson-level experience.
 Dr. Burgett provides students with customized feedback for every course they complete.